syedamuzna04-pixel/QA-Internship/README.md

 This repository contains the assignments, test artifacts, automation projects, and documentation I completed during my QA internship.
 It serves as a record of my learning journey and demonstrates my practical understanding of software quality assurance, manual testing, API testing, performance testing, and test automation.

-As I progress in my QA career, this portfolio will continue to grow with additional testing projects and automation work.
+Through these assignments, I gained hands-on experience in requirement analysis, test planning, functional and exploratory testing, bug reporting, REST API testing, performance testing, and UI automation using Selenium, Playwright, and Cypress.

+This portfolio represents the completed work from my QA internship and demonstrates my progression from fundamental testing concepts to structured test automation frameworks.

 ---